skip to content

 Unless the court orders otherwise, a respondent has 14 days from service of the originating application to file a Response (Form 56).
 If a respondent wishes to rely on any additional facts the respondent must file a responding affidavit (Form 12) to set out the facts they intend to rely on.

-As in the Magistrates Court there are cost penalties associated with the filing of offers which can have major effects on the eventual amount of payments that are received.
+As in the Magistrates Court there are cost penalties associated with the filing of offers which can have a major impact on the eventual amount received.
 Provision is also made for mediation of disputes.

-Enforcing judgments in the District and the Supreme Courts is similar to the process in the Magistrates Court.
+Enforcing judgments in the District Court and the Supreme Court is similar to the process in the Magistrates Court.
 However, additional forms may be required, depending on the specific matter or enforcement action sought.
-Legal advice should be sought before commencing enforcement proceedings in the District and the Supreme Courts
+Legal advice should be sought before commencing enforcement proceedings in the District Court and the Supreme Court.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.